IbnuJabir/simple_shell/README.md

 # Simple Shell Project - ALX

-This repository contains the Simple Shell project, developed by the ALX SE team project.
+This repository contains the Simple Shell project, developed by Kedir Jabir.

 ## Description
 The Simple Shell project is a command-line interpreter that allows users to execute commands and interact with the operating system.
 It supports basic shell functionalities, such as executing commands, handling arguments, and managing environment variables.